Gellybean/Mathfinder-Bot/README.md

 - Create customizable statblocks to store all your variables
 - Use 3rd party imports to update your stats
 - Transform expressions into buttons
-- Item reference with built-in expression generators for certain equipment
 - Basic inventory management
+- Item reference with inventory interaction
 - Spell reference with options for calculating values that rely upon caster level
 - Tools for DMs, including the ability to evaluate targeted character sheets, secret rolls, initiative tracking, roll requests
 - Bestiary containing complete entries and buttons for melee/ranged attacks